Eytyy/omarieden/README.md

 - **Spacing**: margin, padding, grid gaps
 - **Breakpoints**: responsive breakpoints (sm → 2xl)

-The [`design-tokens.json`](./design-tokens.json) file bundles exactly the Tailwind scales used in the codebase.
-You can import these values into Bootstrap/Sass or expose them as CSS custom properties.
+The [`design-tokens.json`](./design-tokens.json) file bundles the Tailwind scales used in the codebase.
+These can be imported into Bootstrap/Sass or exposed as CSS custom properties.
+The project only uses black and white colors, and layout utilities (grid, flex, alignment, etc.) are applied directly via Tailwind utility classes in the code.

 ## How to use the tokens

-1. **Sass Variables**
+1. **Sass Variables**\
    Convert each token to a Sass variable in your Bootstrap build:

    ```scss